Many shared hosting providers offer unlimited bandwidth or unlimited storage.

 Considering it costs web hosts piles of money to run their servers, pay electricity bills and IT personnel salaries, can we expect them to offer unlimited server resources?

 1. The true meaning of “Unlimited” resources

-Consider an all-you-can-eat buffet – you pay $30 at a restaurant and get access to “unlimited” food.
+Consider an all-you-can-eat buffet – you pay $30 and can eat “unlimited” food.

-However, the restaurant managers realize that you’re not really going to eat all their food.
-There’s a limit to how much the average human can fit into their stomach.
-In a sense, there’s a caveat: yes, you have access to unlimited food – but only until you are full.
+However, the restaurant managers realize that you’re not going to eat all their food.
+There’s only so much you can fit into your stomach.

 The same goes for unlimited bandwidth and storage: you have access to unlimited resources – but only as long as you meet certain conditions.

-Unfortunately, many users are unaware of these conditions, as shared hosting providers tend to bury them deep inside their Terms of Service or Fair Use policy.
+Unfortunately, many webmasters are unaware of these conditions, as shared hosting providers tend to bury them deep inside their Terms of Service or Fair Use policy.

 Let’s take a quick look at the most common restrictions you will run into with these types of hosts.